matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/faq.md

 Sometimes, the team working on zkSync will initiate a regenesis on testnet - a restart of the blockchain which will introduce upgrades and return the state to the initial point.

+## Can i compile my contracts using a Window?

+Using Windows with the windows binaries will not compile your smart contracts, instead if you're using Windows, then make sure to use WSL 2, since WSL 1 is known to cause troubles.

+Additionally, if you are going to use WSL 2, make sure that your project is located in the linux filesystem, since accessing NTFS partitions from inside of WSL is very slow.
+For more detailed explanation, check out our system requirement guide for [solidity](https://github.com/matter-labs/era-compiler-solidity/tree/main#system-requirements) and [vyper](https://github.com/matter-labs/era-compiler-vyper/tree/main#system-requirements).

 ## Proof sampling on testnet

 zkSync Era testnet is experiencing immense demand, but its permissionless nature leaves our developer infrastructure vulnerable to potential DoS attack vectors.
 Generating ZK proofs inherently incurs costs, and a determined attacker could exploit this by submitting a massive number of transactions, resulting in significant expenses for us.
 As we currently lack a more effective method for rationing resources, we have opted to prove a random subset of batches on the testnet – the subset fluctuates with demand but maintains a high minimal threshold.
 This approach ensures the detection of errors probabilistically while conserving valuable GPU resources.